mtmanning93/Reach_reports/.github/ISSUE_TEMPLATE/reach-user-story.md

 ---
-name: 'USER STORY: <TITLE>'
+name: Reach User Story
 about: User story template for use in Reach project
-title: ''
+title: 'USER STORY: <TITLE>'
 labels: ''
 assignees: ''